TheDrone7/shieldbow/docs/api/ClientConfig.md

 #### fetch

 The data to fetch beforehand when initializing the client.
 This can delay the initialization but makes the rest of the processes much faster.
-Alternatively, you can pass `true` or `false` to enable or disable all of the data fetching.
+Alternatively, you can pass `true` or `false` to enable or disable all the data fetching.